 “This is all by the by,” interrupted the prince.
 “I don’t want to hear of old men’s grudges, superstitious gossip and alehouse ghost stories.
 Does anyone of any consequence complain against the duke?”

-Maconi pointed to a paper upon the table, one yet to be perused by the prince.
-“The dwarfen exiles, moneylenders and craftsmen in the main, have expressed their disgust at their banishment, and desire support for their cause.”
+“We have received a petition, my lord,” said Maconi.
+“The dwarfen exiles, goldsmiths and craftsmen in the main, have expressed their disgust at their banishment, and desire support for their cause.”

-“Not so much now considering their present circumstances, your grace, by which I mean having been driven from their stronghouses and robbed of their treasures, but with connections, no doubt, and practised in the skill of raising money.”
+“Not so much now considering their present circumstances, your grace, by which I mean having been driven from their stronghouses and robbed of their treasures, but with connections, no doubt, and practised in the skills of banking and moneylending.”

-“And who would no doubt fall over each other in their scramble to raise monies for those who would aid them in their cause?”
-He picked up the letter in question and briefly perused its contents.
+“And who would no doubt fall over each other in their scramble to raise monies for those who would aid their cause?” suggested the prince.
 “You must enquire as to their terms, master Maconi.
-Let us see how much gold they can conjure; how generous they are prepared to be for the right cause.”
+Let us see how much gold they can conjure; how generous they are prepared to be to obtain our support for their cause.”

 Maconi bowed silently, and the prince pointed at the captain-general.

-“In the meantime, we will show our troublesome neighbour both our displeasure and what forces we have at our disposal, whilst ensuring our strength is maintained.
-I would have this done in such a way that we are able at any moment to turn northwards should the situation require.
-The soldiers of your company should find such an activity satisfies their lust for action and their desire for rewards.
+“In the meantime, we will show our troublesome neighbour both our displeasure and the forces we have at our disposal, whilst ensuring our strength is maintained.”
+He turned to the captain-general.
+“You will raid his realm in strength.
+I would have this done in such a way that you are able at any moment to turn northwards should the situation require.
+Your soldiers should find such an activity satisfies their natural lust for action as well as their desire for reward.
 This shall be performed strictly according to the terms of our contract.
 Do you understand, captain-general?”